Cee-C in Europe: BBNaija star rocks fashionable looks in 4 lovely photos

-Slaying in Europe: BBNaija star Cee-C serves major style goes with 4 fashionable looks
+Slaying in Europe: BBNaija Star Cee-C Serves Major Style Goals with 4 Fashionable Looks

 - Big Brother Naija reality star, Cynthia Nwadiora, has been enjoying her time abroad, supposedly on vacation